aws-samples/sample-outposts-third-party-storage-integration/README.md

 # Outposts Third-Party Storage Integration Public Samples

 This repository provides a collection of tools and utilities for integrating EC2 instances with external storage solutions, particularly focused on AWS Outposts deployments.
-These samples demonstrate best practices for connecting EC2 instances to various external storage arrays including NetApp, Pure Storage, and generic storage providers.
+These samples demonstrate best practices for connecting EC2 instances to various external storage arrays including Dell, HPE, NetApp, Pure Storage, and generic storage providers.

 ## Tools Overview